 Plus, saltwater rinses help remove particles of food that are stuck between your teeth.
 If left there, those particles could irritate and inflame your gums.
 That could mean more cavities and more trips to the dentist (plus more dental bills to pay!)

-Salt is one of the cheapest ingredients you can find at the store, which makes adding this versatile ingredient to your daily dental health routine easy.
+Salt is one of the cheapest ingredients you can find at the store, which makes adding this versatile ingredient to your daily dental health routine easy, allowing you to create a mouthwash without alcohol.

-From fresher breath to healing wounds faster, using a saltwater rinse just once a week can make a difference for your dental health.
+From fresher breath to healing wounds faster, using a saltwater rinse just once a week can help to improve your oral hygiene and make a difference for your dental health.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents, and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.